EngkuKamil02/Mar26_SKS-SecureKitchen-System/README.md

 ### Step 6 — Expose Dashboard via ngrok (HTTPS)

-> **Important:** Your lecturer requires HTTPS access — use ngrok to get a public HTTPS URL.
+> **Important:** lecturer requires HTTPS access so we decide to use ngrok to get a public HTTPS URL.

 #### Install ngrok
 Download from: https://ngrok.com/download